Generalized Kullback-Leibler Divergence Loss: Experiments

 \subsection{Knowledge Distillation on CLIP Models}

 \minisection{\bf CLIP Models} To demonstrate the generalizability of our GKL loss, we conduct experiments on vision-language data for CLIP knowledge distillation.
 CLIP models are trained with image-text pairs using contrastive learning.
-There is no parameterized linear classifier.
-We thus adopt the sample-wise weight function $\varphi^{*}(x_{m}, x_{n})= \sqrt{\mathcal{S}(\mathbf{w}_{m})^{\gamma}}$ during distillation training.
+As there is no parameterized linear classifier, we use the similarity between image and text representations as logits and adopt the sample-wise weight function $\varphi^{*}(x_{m}, x_{n})= \sqrt{\mathcal{S}(\mathbf{w}_{m})^{\gamma}}$ during distillation training.
 Specifically, we use ViT-B/16 as the student while the pretrained OpenCLIP model ViT-L/14 as the teacher.
 We train models 32 epochs with a total batch size of 8192 on 15M data which is randomly sampled from DataComp1B for each epoch.
 Open-sourced code from OpenCLIP~\cite{cherti2023reproducible} is used.
 The experimental results are summarized in Table~\ref{tab:clip_dist}.

 \minisection{Auto-regressive Vision-language Models} CLIP serves as a fundamental component of multi-modal large language models (MLLMs).
 Using CLIP as the vision encoder in LLaVA~\cite{liu2023llava}, we investigate the impact of GKL-KD models on MLLM performance.
-Our study leverages the open-source LLaVA~\cite{liu2023llava} framework, replacing only the CLIP vision encoder with our models.
+Our study leverages the open-source LLaVA~\cite{liu2023llava}, replacing only the CLIP vision encoder with our models.
 Specifically, the Vicuna-7B with LoRA is adopted for the LLM backbone.
 To evaluate the trained models, we employ multiple widely used benchmarks, including TextVQA, POPE, GQA, MMBench, and MMBench-CN.
 The experimental results are listed in Table~\ref{tab:llava}.
+In particular, the baseline uses the CLIP model trained on 15M data without KD, while KL-KD and GKL-KD models are trained taking OpenCLIP ViT-L/14 as the teacher.